mitbook/mitbook-mountain/README.md

     <version>1.0</version>
   </dependency>
   ```
-  2. Add @EnableGlobalTransactional annotation to the startup class to solve the distributed transaction problem
+  2.Add @EnableGlobalTransactional annotation to the startup class to solve the distributed transaction problem

 # *Code contribution description*
  >+ If source enthusiasts have better ideas, welcome to disturb,I sincerely thank you for your contribution